Frequently Asked Questions

 Q: I've never used a coach before / I'm not a 'coach' person.

 A: Great, because I'm not a coach.
 I'm a founder just like you.
 I don't have a cheesy framework; I have scar tissue.
-This is a practical, founder-to-founder partnership focused on execution.
+This is a practical, founder-to-founder partnership focused on ruthless focus in execution.

 Q: Things are too crazy right now.
 Maybe next quarter.